-This course is the second of two courses covering repairing, servicing, and upgrading computers and peripherals in preparation for industry certification.
-Topics include resolving resource conflicts and system bus specifications, configuration and troubleshooting peripherals, operating system configuration and optimization, and other related topics.
+This course covers concepts of repair, service, and upgrade of computers and peripherals in preparation for industry certification.
+Topics may include resolving resource conflicts and system bus specifications, configuration and troubleshooting peripherals, operating system configuration and optimization, and other related topics.
 Upon completion, students should be able to identify and resolve system conflicts and optimize system performance.
 Classroom Hours (2.00), Lab/Shop Hours (3.00).